Phenibut: Structure and analogues

 Phenibut is a derivative of the inhibitory neurotransmitter GABA.
 Hence, it is a GABA analogue.
 Phenibut is specifically the analogue of GABA with a phenyl ring substituted in at the β-position.
 As such, its chemical name is β-phenyl-γ-aminobutyric acid, which can be abbreviated as β-phenyl-GABA.
-The presence of the phenyl ring allows phenibut to cross the blood–brain barrier significantly, unlike the case of GABA.
+The presence of the phenyl ring allows phenibut to cross the blood–brain barrier significantly, unlike GABA.
 Phenibut also contains the trace amine β-phenethylamine in its structure.

 Phenibut is closely related to a variety of other GABA analogues including baclofen (β-(4-chlorophenyl)-GABA), 4-fluorophenibut (β-(4-fluorophenyl)-GABA), tolibut (β-(4-methylphenyl)-GABA), pregabalin ((S)-β-isobutyl-GABA), gabapentin (1-(aminomethyl)cyclohexane acetic acid), and GABOB (β-hydroxy-GABA).
 It has almost the same chemical structure as baclofen, differing from it only in having a hydrogen atom instead of a chlorine atom at the para position of the phenyl ring.
 Phenibut is also close in structure to pregabalin, which has an isobutyl group at the β position instead of phenibut's phenyl ring.

 A glutamate-derivative analogue of phenibut is glufimet (dimethyl 3-phenylglutamate hydrochloride).